CellProfiler/CellProfiler/CONTRIBUTING.md

 In this section we provide a general outline of the process for submitting changes to CellProfiler.
 You'll learn how to create a branch where you'll make changes, add modified files and commit your changes to your branch, and create a pull request to submit your changes for review by CellProfiler maintainers.

 1. Find the open [issue](https://github.com/CellProfiler/CellProfiler/issues) you want to resolve.
 Create a [new issue](https://github.com/CellProfiler/CellProfiler/issues/new) if necessary.
-Check out our guidelines for creating issues before submitting a new issue.
+Check out our guidelines above for [creating issues](#creating-an-issue) before submitting a new issue.

 1. Create a branch using the issue number.
 We prefer branches which are named in the format "issues/ISSUE_NUMBER".
 This helps us track with issues are resolved and should be closed.
 Use the `git checkout` command to create a new branch and switch to it: